 All sponsored projects must be approved both at the local academic unit level and through ORSP.
 This is accomplished through eResearch.
 In addition, through eResearch, the academic units may require that any individual projects or categories of projects, regardless of sponsorship, be approved at the unit level before they are initiated.
 IRBs may withhold approvals pending confirmation of approval or receipt of additional information (or both) from the academic unit and from other review units at the University or at other performance sites.

 Each of the University's IRBs sits within an administrative structure that provides the resources for and oversees the general operation of the IRB.
 The Medical School provides resources and administrative support for IRBMED.
-UMOR provides resources and administrative support for the IRB Health Sciences and Behavioral Sciences.
-The U-M Dearborn Office of the Provost provides resources and administrative support for the IRB-Dearborn.
+UMOR and U-M Dearborn provide resources and administrative support for the IRB Health Sciences and Behavioral Sciences.
 The U-M-Flint Office of the Associate Provost provides resources for the IRB-Flint.

 The business functions of the administrative units are separated from the ethics review function.
 The administrators of the units supporting each IRB are not involved in the day-to-day operations of the IRB review process.

-Except for research that is specifically exempted in accordance with applicable laws and regulations and Part 4 of this OM, the University's IRBs review and monitor all University research involving human subjects, regardless of funding source.
+Except for research that is specifically exempted in accordance with applicable laws and regulations and Part 4 of this OM, the University's IRBs review and monitor all University research involving human subjects, regardless of funding source, as well as human subjects research as delineated by IRB authorization or reliance agreements.
 In addition, the specific types of human subjects research that must also be reviewed and approved by other departments, divisions or units of the University are described in section D below.
 Depending on the nature and scope of a project, a University IRB may withhold its approval pending confirmation of approval by, or receipt of additional information from, any of these units or from review units at other performance sites.
 Further, the University IRB’s have the right to observe or have a third party observe the consent process and the conduct of research.